Alexei Navalny: 2018 presidential election

-In September, Human Rights Watch accused Russian police of systematic interference with Navalny's presidential campaign.
+In September 2017, Human Rights Watch accused Russian police of systematic interference with Navalny's presidential campaign.
 "The pattern of harassment and intimidation against Navalny's campaign is undeniable," said Hugh Williamson, Europe, and Central Asia director at Human Rights Watch.
 "Russian authorities should let Navalny's campaigners work without undue interference and properly investigate attacks against them by ultra-nationalists and pro-government groups."
 On 21 September, the Committee of Ministers of the Council of Europe invited Russian authorities, in connection with the Kirovles case, "to use urgently further avenues to erase the prohibition on Mr. Navalny's standing for election".

 Navalny was sentenced to 20 days in jail on 2 October 2017 for calls to participate in protests without approval from state authorities.

 In December 2017, Russia's Central Electoral Commission barred Navalny from running for president in 2018, citing Navalny's corruption conviction.
 The European Union said Navalny's removal cast "serious doubt" on the election.
 Navalny called for a boycott of the 2018 presidential election, stating his removal meant that millions of Russians were being denied their vote.
 Navalny filed an appeal against the Russian Supreme Court's ruling on 3 January, however a few days later on 6 January, the Supreme Court of Russia rejected his appeal.

-Navalny led protests on 28 January 2018 to urge a boycott of Russia's 2018 presidential election.
+Navalny led protests on 28 January 2018 to urge a boycott of the presidential election.
 Navalny was arrested on the day of the protest and then released the same day, pending trial.
 OVD-Info reported that 257 people were arrested throughout the country.
 According to Russian news reports, police stated Navalny was likely to be charged with calling for unauthorised demonstrations.
 Two of Navalny's associates were given brief jail terms for urging people to attend unsanctioned opposition rallies.
 Navalny stated on 5 February 2018 the government was accusing Navalny of assaulting an officer during the protests.
 Navalny was among 1600 people detained during 5 May protests prior to Putin's inauguration; Navalny was charged with disobeying police.
 On 15 May, he was sentenced to 30 days in jail.
 Immediately after his release on 25 September 2018, he was arrested and convicted for organising illegal demonstrations and sentenced to another 20 days in jail.